hypereikon.online @hypereikon

 System As Instrument

-Technical systems are touched, tuned, pressured, listened to, bent, and recomposed rather than treated as production buttons.
+Technical systems are touched, tuned, pressured, listened to, bent, and recomposed as instruments of perception.

 04